The 'Racial Cleansing' That Drove 1,100 Black Residents Out Of Forsyth County, Ga.

 PHILLIPS: Yeah, they have you do this - the nurses called it laps.
 You know, they have you get up, which is a shocker when someone is that unwell.
 You know, my dad described the feeling as having a - you know, an axe planted in your chest.
 And yet the nurses are really eager in order to get your circulation going.
 And I think they found that it helps with recovery to get the patient up and moving as soon as possible.

 So we had this really difficult and unexpected task of walking with him.
-That is drawn from life that when we were doing that, at one point there was a mirror somewhere.
-And I remember my father, you know, in his Johnny - you know, looking very, very frail seeing his own reflection and not realizing that it was him.
+That is drawn from life - that when we were doing that, at one point, there was a mirror somewhere.
+And I remember my father, you know, in his Johnny - you know, looking very, very frail, seeing his own reflection and not realizing, you know, that it was him.
 He was also, you know, doped up on morphine and in a very altered state.
 But there was this crazy thing of him not recognizing his own face in the mirror.

 GROSS: Are your parents still alive?